Snowmobiling Yellowstone's Lower Loop

 Lunch at Old Faithful

-Park regulations stipulate that groups spread out no further than a third of a mile.
+Park regulations stipulate groups spread out no further than a third of a mile.
 As we drove, I periodically counted headlights in our sideview mirrors.

 All of a sudden, it was hailing.
 We sat downwind from the geyser, pelting us with sulfuric hail for our rookie mistake.
-At least we kept our ski goggles on.
+At least we kept ski goggles on.
 We scrambled to a safe stretch of boardwalk fifteen feet away.

 After a few minutes, Old Faithful settled down and we gathered our bags.
 On the way back to our sleds, I stopped in the Visitor Center and Yellowstone Forever Store, taking advantage of the bathroom on the way out.